woogles-io/liwords-static/content/articles/mental-game-of-omgwords.md

 author: Ben S
 description: Do you want to improve?
 ---
 OMGWords requires a good mental game.
-Ask César Del Solar, one of our most even-keeled experts.
+Ask César Del Solar, one of our most even-keeled experts. plz

 ![](/images/uploads/tourney.png)